Making your own holiday scents can be inexpensive and fun. You can also make them for gift giving or for your own self.

 Make a seasonal room fragrance by blending 2 drops of cinnamon and orange oil and one drop of clove oil.

-oil, extracted form Orange blossom.
-Its warm, spicy, citrus fragrance reminds people of sunny climes, which is cheering in Winter.
+expensive Neroli oil, extracted form Orange blossom.
+Its warm, spicy, citrus fragrance reminds people of sunny climes, which is cheering in

 Add to cinnamon and clove to make a wonderful seasonal room fragrance.

-Peppermint (Mentha piperata) Traditionally used as a calmative for indigestion.
+Peppermint (Mentha piperata) Traditionally used for calming the indigestion.
 If suffering from indigestion, drink the tea after meals.
-For colicky upsets
+For

 Orange petals are often associated with marriage, purity and brides who traditionally wore it in their hair.

-with Christmas and is said to be one of the gifts of the Magi.
+associated with Christmas and is said to be one of the gifts of the Magi.
 It is a sap that dries into hard crystals.
-The sap is used by some for making tinctures.
-Myrrh
+The sap is used by some for

 Christmas Baking Blend Christmas Baking Blend: